COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

-Home > Be Healthy > Health Library > Thyroid Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI]
+Home > Be Healthy > Health Library > Thyroid Cancer Treatment (Adult) (PDQ®): Treatment - Health Professional Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 Thyroid cancer includes the following four main types: